elinsoftware/service-portal-signature-pad/README.md

 3. PDF support

 For more details about the advanced version or if you need a custom widget with a specific functionality - please contact info@elinsoftware.com.

+## Update history
+- 10-30-2020: restrict submission if a signature pad is empty (no signature)
+- 03-27-2020: initial release